 Activates the Browse button.
-This opens a standard browser, which allows the user to navigate to a file to use instead of the checkerboard.
+This opens a standard browser, which allows the user to load a TGA/PNG/BMP/JPG/v210/YUV to use as the background for the chroma key despill, instead of the checkerboard.

 The Full Range checkbox may be checked (use Full video range) or unchecked (use the standard SMPTE range).
 Full Range lets you adjust how the signal is processed to the display and does not affect any of the graticules.